horia07/TeamERepo/task3/02-filisystem/README.md

 #reproduce

 To reproduce the experiments, you must be in the same directory with this file.
+Please create the empty folder "RESULTS" now if it doesn't exist already
 The run-time should be about 40 minutes for the Basic Task and the Exploration Task, which are executed together.

 Run the command: